mx0922/tutorials_trajOptim_MPC/README.md

 # tutorials_trajOptim_MPC
 ## Overview
-A simple and light-weight tutorial of trajectory optimization (TO) and model predictive control (MPC).
+A simple and light-weight tutorial for trajectory optimization (TO) and model predictive control (MPC).

 Different from the reinforcement learning (RL), TO and MPC are general model-based control methods, especially for legged robots and manipulators.